lortza/lortza.github.io/portfolio.md

   <h2>Rails Projects</h2>

   <p class="section-explanation">Here are some of the Rails apps I've made.
-Of course, looking back at the code now, there is so much to be improved.
-I keep marching forward onto new challenges.</p>
+Of course, looking back at the code, there is opportunity for refactoring.
+Several of the repo READMEs have a tour of the app with screenshots and code snippets of the parts I find most interesting.</p>

   <div class="rails-sites">
     <div class="projects-subhead">